CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 **icepack\_isotope.F90**.
 The water isotopes follow the "real" water in the sense that all of the mass budget changes that impact fresh water equally affect the water isotopes.
-The sources of water isotopes are precipitation (snow accumulation), condensation, and sea ice growth, both frazil and congelation that take from the ocean.
-The sinks are evaporation, snow and sea ice melt.
-There water isotopes each have a fractionation associated with them in which H2_16O (regular water) is treated differently than H2_18O and HDO.
+The sources of water isotopes are precipitation (snow accumulation), condensation, and sea ice growth, including both frazil and congelation formation that take up water isotopes from the ocean.
+The sinks are evaporation and melting snow and sea ice.
+Isotopic fractionation occurs for vapor condensation and new sea ice growth, in which H2_16O (regular water, ${H_2}O$) is treated differently than H2_18O and HDO.

 More information can be found in :cite:`Brady19`.